kumahq/kuma-website/app/_src/quickstart/universal-demo.md

       port: 9903"
 ```

-You can notice that we manually specify readiness port with environment variable `KUMA_READINESS_PORT` when every data plane is
+You can notice that we are manually specifying the readiness port with environment variable `KUMA_READINESS_PORT`, when each data plane is
-running on separate machines this is obsolete.
+running on separate machines this is not required.

 [//]: # (TODO should we tell users explicitely to open another terminal window or should we just run kuma-dp in background?)

-Now we need to start data plane for our demo-app, we can do this by running:
+Now we can start the data plane proxy for our demo-app, we can do this by running:

 ```shell
 KUMA_READINESS_PORT=9904 \{% if_version gte:2.9.x %}KUMA_APPLICATION_PROBE_PROXY_PORT=9905 \{% endif_version %} kuma-dp run \